A link at infinity for minimal surfaces in $\mathbb{R}^4$: Introduction - Sketch of the paper

 \section{Introduction - Sketch of the paper}

-The study of complete minimal surfaces of finite total curvature in $\mathbb{R}^4$ has been initiated by a paper of Chern and Osserman ([Ch-Os]): they show that the Gauss map giving the data of the oriented tangent planes can be seen as a holomorphic map into a quadric in $\mathbb{C}P^2$.
-This quadric is actually the product of two projective lines and the Gauss map splits into two meromorphic functions.
-These meromorphic functions would be the starting point for the twistor representation of minimal surfaces by Eells and Salamon ([E-S]). \\ In the 1980's Ossermann and other authors wrote a series of papers (see for example [Ho-Os1], [Ho-Os2] and [Mo-Os]) pursuing the investigation of the Gauss map.
-In $\mathbb{R}^3$, the planes are characterized among minimal surfaces as having a constant Gauss map.
-Similarly, complex curves in $\mathbb{R}^4$ have one of the two meromorphic Gauss maps equal a constant.\\ Much research has been done about the Gauss map, using tools of complex analysis as it gives us good information about the minimal surface.
-However it cannot really help us determined when an immersed minimal surface is actually embedded and it is this problem that we would like to address here.\\ \\ We start by recalling the definitions of the Gauss maps via the quadric and also the Eells-Salamon approach.
-This material is classical and well-known but we felt it was useful to present in the same paper both definitions and to give a concrete way of going from one to the other.
-We then recall the curvature formulae derived from these maps. \\ For an embedded minimal surface we define the link at infinity, which is the intersection of the surface with a sphere of very large radius in $\mathbb{R}^4$.
+\thefootnote \footnote{MSC 2020 - Mathematical Sciences Classification System 53C42, 57K10} We consider here complete embedded/immersed minimal surfaces of finite total curvature in $\mathbb{R}^4$.
+In a seminal paper, Chern and Osserman ([C-O]) showed that the Gauss maps giving the data of their oriented tangent planes can be seen as a pair of two meromorphic functions. \\ In $\mathbb{R}^3$, a complete surface with a constant Gauss map is a plane.
+In $\mathbb{R}^4$, if a complete surface has both Gauss maps constant, it is a plane; if one of them is constant, it is a complex curves w.r.t. to some orthogonal complex structure in $\mathbb{R}^4$.\\ Much research has been done about the Gauss maps, using tools of complex analysis as it gives us good information about the minimal surface.
+However it cannot really help us determined when an immersed minimal surface is actually embedded and we address this problem here.\\ \\ We start by recalling various definitions of the Gauss maps and explain how to go from one to the other.\\ From then on, we assume that our minimal surface $S$ is properly immersed and of finite total curvature.
+If $S$ is embedded near infinity, we define its {\it link at infinity}, which is the intersection of the surface with a sphere of very large radius in $\mathbb{R}^4$.
 We give a formula relating this link to the total normal curvature of the surface and derive some restrictions on the asymptotic behaviour of the surface.
-These give us a necessary condition for a degenerate minimal surface to be embedded. \\ Finally we look at minimal surfaces of small total curvature.
-If the curvature is $-4\pi$, we are able to classify all complete embedded non holomorphic ones.
+The knot type of a generic end is a torus knot and we investigate the generic non torus knot possiblities. \\ Finally we look at minimal surfaces of small total curvature.
+If the curvature is $-4\pi$, we classify all complete embedded non holomorphic ones.
 We get some partial information for curvatures $-6\pi$ and $-8\pi$.
+This being said, we are left with the basic \begin{ques} What are the minimal embeddings of $\mathbb{C}$ into $\mathbb{R}^4$?
+Does such an embedding exist for every total curvature $-2n\pi$, with $n$ a positive integer?
+Or for every total curvature $-4n\pi$? \end{ques} {\bf Acknowledgments} We thank Mario Micallef for directing us to [H-O1] and Hojoo Lee for noticing the presence in this paper of the Enneper surface and the catenoid.